-The fifth year of the initiative "The Quality Information in the Classroom", which in the school year 2004-2005 involving more than 1,000,000 students, 38,520 classes and 32,226 teachers of upper secondary schools throughout the country, the Osservatorio Permanente Giovani-Editori wanted to interrogate the students and analyze the relationship between young people and newspapers.
+On the fifth year of "The Quality Information in the Classroom" initiative, which in the 2004-2005 school year has involved more than 1,000,000 students, 38,520 classes and 32,226 teachers of upper secondary schools throughout the country, the Osservatorio Permanente Giovani-Editori decided to interrogate the students and analyze the relationship between them and newspapers.

-To view the contents of the study commissioned by the Osservatorio Permanente Giovani-Editori to Institute Gfk Eurisko click on the cover:
+Click on the cover to view the contents of the study commissioned by the Osservatorio Permanente Giovani-Editori to the Gfk-Eurisko Institute: